 Richard joined Watsi on December 4th, 2014.
-Five years ago, Richard became the 998th member to automatically support a new Watsi patient every month.
-Since then, 4,948 more people have become monthly donors!
-Richard's most recent donation traveled 8,300 miles to support Win, a mother from Burma, to fund a heart valve replacement.
+Eight years ago, Richard joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Richard's most recent donation traveled 4,200 miles to support Karim, a bright 10-year-old boy from Bolivia, to fund life-saving cardiac surgery.